 COVID-19 – Social & Family Gatherings

-Before planning or attending a social gathering, celebration or family event, check the Peterborough Public Health COVID-19 colour restriction level to determine how many people can gather at this time.
-Indoor and outdoor gathering limits still require individuals who are not from the same household to keep 2 metres distance apart.
+Before planning or attending a social gathering, celebration or family event, check the Current Restrictions to determine how many people can gather at this time.
+Indoor and outdoor gathering limits still require individuals who are not from the same household to keep 2-metres distance apart.

-Social gathering requirements for all COVID-19 colour restriction levels:
+Social gathering requirements for all COVID-19 Roadmap to Reopening Steps:

 Staying home and avoiding social gatherings is still the best way to protect yourself and others.
 Everyone is strongly advised to:

 - limit close contact to your household (the people you live with), and